-Chairman Donovan: So tell us, Ivan, what do you know that we don’t know.
+Chairman Donovan: So tell us, Ivan, what do you know that we don’t know?

 Board Member Turnsky: I have here in my briefcase a secret research report prepared by our Office of Strategic Planning that clearly proves that the vast majority of people in Germany, the Soviet Union, and Japan hate the United States and most things American.

 If you care about your audience, you can’t give them something they dislike, so I say we should not call it Voice of America.
 (He read each letter as in A-M-E-R-I-C-A.) And whose Goddamn voice is it going to be anyway?
 We should look for a neutral name.
-Something like like Global News Network, for example.
+Something like Global News Network, for example.
 I would say it should not even be a U.S. government-run station.
-We could do it much cheaply using private contractors.
-I know quite a few who could do it much better and than these government workers.
+We could do it much more cheaply using private contractors.
+I know quite a few who could do it much better than these government workers.
 With the money we save, we could pay higher bonuses to our managers and hire even more contractors.

 (Chairman Donovan pauses for a moment and appears to listen to a phone receiver still in his hand.)